akinizer/DSIR/README.md

 * Java FX and Windows OS
 * Currency, Experience and Battle Systems
 * Different Regions Switchable with Tabs and Different Minigames in Each Region
-* Afk, Idle, Offline, Platform, Strategy, RPG, Entertainment, Navigation, Media
+* Afk, Idle, Offline, Platform, Strategy, RPG, Entertainment, Navigation, MediaPlayer